Image from 1915 Suffolk Chronicle & Mercury newspaper.

-Frank attended the Higher Elementary School, Ipswich.
+Frank was educated at the Higher Elementary School, Ipswich and is remembered on the war memorial at Northgate High School.
+Formerly Ipswich Grammar School for Boys.
 He served his apprenticeship with Messrs.
 Cocksedge and Co.

 On the 4th he wrote to his father in which he said “All’s well” and returned thanks for some plums sent to him, and concluded with the words ” It’s a job to know what to write about.
 Under existing circumstances it would be no trouble to fill pages otherwise.”